-REX is now open for business in Boston, Chicago, Phoenix and the Washington D.C. metro areas.
-Already this year, REX has organically added new markets in California, Colorado, Florida, Oregon and Pennsylvania.
+REX is now open for business in Atlanta, Austin, Boston, Chicago, Colorado Springs, Denver, Houston, Jacksonville, Las Vegas, Los Angeles, Orlando, Philadelphia, Phoenix, Portland, Raleigh/Durham, Sacramento, San Antonio, San Bernardino, Riverside, San Diego, San Francisco, Tampa, Washington D.C. metro areas.
+Already this year, REX has organically added new markets in New Jersey, New York, Virginia, and Maryland.

 With its newest markets, REX will be serving home buyers and sellers in 20 major U.S. metro areas, up from nine at the end of 2018.